 Time seemed to stop still.

-I was physically shaking, as I tried to think at what point I call the police.
+I was physically shaking, as I tried to decide at what point I should call the police.

 And then she reappeared.

 She’d been gone 10 minutes as we were playing hide and seek, and I’d panicked.

 She was out of sight and not answering as we shouted, but heck, we were playing hide and seek so why on earth would she?

 I felt like a complete idiot, as with an overwhelming, wave of relief I hugged her tight.

 But you know what?
 My crazy panic attack of anxiety wasn’t just me being stupid.
 It’s pretty common.
 Us parents today are struggling with crippling levels of anxiety about our children, that previous generations didn’t have.

 And truly crazily, our anxiety is actually making our children anxious.
 We’ve got locked in a cycle of anxiety that coping skills can’t touch because they don’t tackle the root problem.

 But battling my own anxiety, I discovered a big explanation for the problem hiding in plain sight in that game in the park.